 {\bf Acknowledgments.} This work originated from discussions with J. M. Maillet and K. Gawedski, while visiting \'Ecole Normale Sup\'erieure de Lyon in March 2019 as an invited professor.
 I am grateful for the support from \'ENS Lyon.
-The work and its context also benefited from discussions with D. Bernard, B. Buca, O. A. Castro-Alvaredo, W. De Roeck, D. Karevski, R. Kuehn, A. Lucas, M. Medenjak, T. Prosen, A. Pushnitski, T. Sasamoto and H. Spohn.
+The second version of the work has greatly benefited from discussions with Dimitrios Ampelogiannis, Amirali Hannani and Stefano Olla.
+The work and its context has also benefited from discussions with D. Bernard, B. Bu\c{c}a, O. A. Castro-Alvaredo, W. De Roeck, D. Karevski, R. Kuehn, A. Lucas, M. Medenjak, T. Prosen, A. Pushnitski, T. Sasamoto and H. Spohn.
 I acknowledge funding from the Royal Society under a Leverhulme Trust Senior Research Fellowship, ``Emergent hydrodynamics in integrable systems: non-equilibrium theory", ref.~SRF\textbackslash R1\textbackslash 180103, under which part of this work was done.
 I am grateful to the Tokyo Institute of Technology for support and hospitality during an invited professorship (October 2019), where part of this research was performed.
 This research was also supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for the program Thermalization, Many body localization and Hydrodynamics (code: ICTS/hydrodynamics2019/11).